 Sellers aren't allowed to abuse the unpaid item process, and they're not eligible for a final value fee credit if the buyer has paid for the item.
-If a seller has requested a credit on a sale that was completed, the buyer can appeal the unpaid item.
+If a seller requests a credit on a completed sale, the buyer can appeal the unpaid item.

 Sellers who falsely report unpaid items may be subject to a range of actions, including reversal of all credits for the time period in question, inability to use the final value fee credit system for a period of time, limits on buying and selling privileges and suspension of the seller's account.

 A buyer sends full payment to the seller and receives the item from the seller.
 The seller still opens an unpaid item case.

 A seller refuses to complete the sale, and then opens an unpaid item case.

 If you paid for the item but didn't receive it, the eBay Money Back Guarantee can help.
 Learn more about what to do if you don't receive your item.

 Selling practices policy

 While it's understandable that there may be times when sellers can't complete a sale, they're not allowed to refuse payment at the end of a successful transaction.
 To find out what sellers are generally responsible for, see our selling practices policy.

 If a seller refuses to complete the sale, the buyer can contact us by clicking the Report link at the bottom of the selling practices policy page.